visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LimitCycle_operator.rst

 Source Type
 """""""""""

-The user can seed the integral curves using samples on a line.
-This line defines a Poincaré section used to detect limit cycles.
-Source options are:

-Line
-    Source is specified with the line end points.
-The line location can be set interactively using the interactive line tool.
-Options are:

-    * Start - X Y Z location of the line starting point.
-    * End - X Y Z location of the line ending point.

-Sampling type
-"""""""""""""

-The Limit Cycle operator only supports uniform samples from the line.
+The source type controls how the seeds for curves are created.
+The Limit Cycle operator only supports uniform samples on a line.

-Samples along line
-    Number of uniform samples to take along the line defined above.

 Field
 """""